d-amaya/etruck/README.md

 };
 ```

-**Important**: The `environment.prod.ts` file is excluded from git.
-Each developer/environment needs their own copy.
+**Note**: This file is excluded from git.
+Each deployment environment needs its own copy.

+#### Backend Production Environment

+For Lambda deployment, environment variables are set automatically by CDK.
+No `.env` file is needed in the Lambda function - CDK configures all environment variables during deployment.

 ---